Appointments and Rescheduling

 This decision coincides with national and state recommendations to limit patient exposure to medical settings for non-essential matters.

-If you or your child has an appointment in the next several weeks, the CP Clinic / Pediatric Rehabilitation Division will contact you about your visit.
+If you or your child has an appointment in the next several weeks, the CP Program / Pediatric Rehabilitation Division will contact you about your visit.

 Although most of the CP team is working remotely, we are still available for your questions or concerns.
 We will offer you the opportunity for a voice or video visit (telemedicine).